The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 1) The extra virgin olive oil

-This is the olive oil that keeps all its organoleptic characteristics and passes the most rigorous quality controls.
-Among the chemical controls it must have: a maximum of 0.8% acidity and an organoleptic score must be greater than 6, on a scale from 0 to 10.
+This is the olive oil that keeps all its organoleptic characteristics and passes the most rigorous quality tests.
+Among the chemical test it must have: a maximum of 0.8% acidity and an organoleptic score must be greater than 6, on a scale from 0 to 10.

 Therefore, extra virgin olive oil is the highest quality olive oil.
 As a result, it is the one that brings us the greatest health benefits and the one that we should use for everything.